 The thickness of YBCO thin films was measured by a step profiler (Veeco Dektak 150).
 The Jc was measured through the Leizig Jc-scan system and the Rs was measured through a sapphire resonance[29].
 The texture was characterized by an x-ray diffraction system (XRD, DanDong DX-2700) with θ-2θ scan for crystal phase and orientation and ω-scan for out-of-plane orientation The surface morphology was characterized by a scanning electronic (SEM, JEOL7500F).

 3.Results and discussion

-3.1 The average preparation rate of double-sided YBCO thin films on LAO substrates
+3.1 The preparation rate of double-sided YBCO thin films on LAO substrates

 Due to the planetary turntable with 12 openings for substrates and the shower head with two opposite symmetrical narrow slits, up to 12 pieces of 2-in double-sided YBCO thin films can be prepared in a single experiment.
-Thus, the average preparation time of pre piece of double-sided YBCO thin films (——Rpre) can be calculated by the formula:
+Thus, the average preparation time of per piece of double-sided YBCO thin films (——Rpre) can be calculated with: